Lyr-7D1h/reactive_leds/README.md

 ```

 ## Bugs
-- When leds powered off wait until serial device is back
+- When serial not connected wait for it to come back and init
 - Audio: Find default output device
 - Make serial async
+- Gets stuck on exit

 ## Roadmap
 - Update frequencies